Isss11/Marathon-Planner/README.md

 # Marathon Planner

-This is a full-stack marathon training plan creator that takes in information about the user and dynamically generates a marathon training plan customized to the skill level of the runner.
+This is a full-stack running training plan generator.
+It takes information about the user's goal and running capability and dynamically generates a training plan customized to the skill level of the runner.
 It lists out the training plan as a schedule and visualizes it with a graph.

 ## Technologies Used